cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 - Matplotlib: Python 2D plotting library which produces publication quality figures.
 The pyplot module provides a MATLAB-like interface and is what most people use.
 - Seaborn: A Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

-We'll now import a few of these modules using their standard abbreviations
+We'll now import a few of these modules using their standard abbreviations.

 ```python